 GoDaddy vs Squarespace Web Hosting Comparison

 If you’ve narrowed your web host options down to GoDaddy vs Squarespace, we can help you make the choice.
-Without bias, we have compared the web hosts in terms of performance, prices, features, security, customer service, and usability.
+Without bias, we have compared Squarespace and GoDaddy in terms of performance, prices, features, security, customer service, and usability.
 Both are good web hosts, but you may find one suits your needs better than the other.
 Squarespace is ideal for online entrepreneurs and those who are new to selling goods online.
 Experienced business owners will probably find GoDaddy a better match.
+Read on our Squarespace vs GoDaddy review to make an informed decision.

 GoDaddy vs Squarespace – Performance

 Online, users generally rate Squarespace higher in terms of reliability.
 However, some have said the company is poor in terms of performance.
-GoDaddy has a 99.9% uptime guarantee and is known to stay true to their guarantee.
-Uptime is sometimes a bit lower the first month for new customers.
+GoDaddy has a 99.9% uptime guarantee, and is known to stay true to their guarantee.
+However, GoDaddy uptime is sometimes a bit lower the first month for new customers.
 According to GoDaddy, this is because the Apache needs to restart when new people are added to the server.
 Squarespace doesn’t make an uptime guarantee, so we didn’t give them full points in this category.

 GoDaddy vs Squarespace – Prices & Features

-Prices at GoDaddy start as low as $3.49 per month when you take advantage of a promotional offer.
+Prices at GoDaddy start as low as $5.99 per month when you take advantage of a promotional offer.
 The cheapest plan without promotion is $7.99 per month.
-Squarespace’s cheapest plan is twice as expensive as GoDaddy’s.
-And both sites have more expensive plans than some competitors.
+Squarespace’s pricing is less affordable, as their cheapest plan is twice as expensive as GoDaddy’s.
+Both Squarespace and GoDaddy have more expensive plans than some competitors.
 However, Squarespace is known as a premium service, while GoDaddy is a well-known brand in the web hosting industry.

-Both web hosts offer good features.
+Both GoDaddy and Squarespace hosts offer good features.
 Squarespace’s advanced online store plan features no transaction fees, an SSL certificate, promotional popups, and label printing.
 These are excellent features that online sellers would love in a hosting package.

 |GoDaddy||$7.99-$379.99||1 to unlimited||10 GB to unlimited||Unmetered|